luke-sutton/Writerside-Web-Dev-Notes/topics/Overview.md

 These notes will focus on my tech stack, which is -

 Frontend
-: Vue.js  or .Net MVC or plain HTML, CSS & JS
+: Vue.js, .Net MVC, TypeScript or plain HTML, CSS & JS

 Backend
 : C# .Net